-A synopsis could continue for many pages, but I’d rather sentimentalize some post-watch.
+A synopsis could continue for many pages, but I’d rather sentimentalize post-watch.

 This is masterwork.
 Director James Gray – whose film We Own the Night is a highlight in my collection – captured me from Act I, Scene I. With sublime romanticism of the British Army in all of its regality, Gray’s Z is more than just a stroll through the jungle.

-Percy is a nobody, burdened by the name of a dishonored father.
+Percy was a nobody, burdened by the name of a dishonorable father.
 Every commendation the military affords cannot shade hierarchical stature in early 20th Century England.
-Come hell or worse, Percy wants a seat at the table.
+Come hell or worse, Percy longs for a seat at the table.